 11. Completed checklists will be submitted to the OSDE, Office of Accountability and Assessment in a timely manner.

 e.
-The Office of Accountability and Assessments will have 45 working days from the last day of the End-of-Instruction (EOI) online testing window to analyze submitted documentation and provide feedback to the district/site.
+The Office of Assessments will have 45 working days from the last day of the End-of-Instruction (EOI) online testing window to analyze submitted documentation and provide feedback to the district/site.
 These steps will be taken to review evidence received:

 Desk monitoring timeline/protocol:

 a.
-The Office of Accountability and Assessments will notify the district ten (10) “state” working days prior to the opening of the testing window in which the district will be monitored and will identify the type of monitoring as desk monitoring.
+The Office of Assessments will notify the district ten (10) “state” working days prior to the opening of the testing window in which the district will be monitored and will identify the type of monitoring as desk monitoring.

 b.
 The district/site documentation must be received in the OSDE Office of Accountability and Assessments, within twenty (20) “state” working days from the last testing day of the EOI online assessment window.
 Documentation can be submitted in a hardcopy format attached to the Desk Monitoring Form.